Josan88/Electronic-Medication-Administration-Record/docs/PROPOSED_METHOD_SOLUTION.md

 This exceeds ThingSpeak's capacity by a factor of $\frac{4000}{240} = 16.7\times$, necessitating migration to MQTT.

+**Manufacturing & Maintenance Strategy:**
+To support mass production and long-term serviceability, the following strategies are defined:
+- **Design for Manufacturing (DFM):** Enclosure designs will transition to injection-molded ABS with appropriate draft angles (>1.5°) and uniform wall thickness, targeting a Bill of Materials (BOM) cost reduction from ~$150 (prototype) to <$80 (volume).
+- **OTA Strategy:** Implementation of atomic Over-the-Air (OTA) updates (e.g., via Mender.io or BalenaOS) to ensure PiControl security patches and Node-RED flow updates can be deployed remotely without physical site visits.
+- **Modular Maintenance:** The use of standard DIN-rail mounts and screw-terminal connections (as detailed in **Figure 6**) ensures that individual sub-components (PSU, Switch, Edge Device) can be replaced by hospital IT staff without soldering or specialized tooling.

 ### 3.4.2 Relevant Standards and Regulations

 The eMAR system, as a healthcare information system, must align with the following standards for commercial deployment: